Scheduler

 token="hf_*"

-This will override any existing model and model weights in the repositry and if the repository doesn't exist, it will try to create a new repository with the account defaults (if not changed it will be a public repositry).
+This will override any existing model and model weights in the repository and if the repository doesn't exist, it will try to create a new repository with the account defaults (if not changed it will be a public repository).
 Additionally, the token will be shared with a worker.
 Only use a token with limited rights and invalidate the token at the end.

 Training Duration:

-To controll the training process, there are two essential parameters.
+To control the training process, there are two essential parameters.
 First, the number of DiLoCo rounds and second, the

 number of data samples that should be processed between updates.
 The Scheduler determines batch size automatically,

-that can be processes by a worker depending on it's capabilities.
-To prevent a single worker to run with an extremly
+that can be processed by a worker depending on it's capabilities.
+To prevent a single worker to run with an extremely

 large batch size, one can also cap the batch size with a max_batch_size.